 “The most challenging part of my work are larger valves.
 They are difficult to access, thereby create poor working positions in awkward places.
 Our work is dirty, dusty and often requires helping tools in lifting or moving,” Juutinen reveals.
-“Work of operators can be eased by outsourcing maintenance work of valves or pumps to Flowrox who offer on-site or off-site services,” Tiukkanen adds.
+“Work of operators can be eased by outsourcing maintenance work of valves or pumps to us as we offer also on-site or off-site services,” Tiukkanen adds.

 “I could recommend Flowrox valves and pumps to other metal producers.
-The best part of our cooperation with Flowrox have been on-site and off-site trainings, where all my questions about reliability of operation, adjustments and control were answered,” Juutinen concludes.
+The best part of our cooperation has been multiple on-site and off-site training, where all my questions about reliability of operation, adjustments and control were answered,” Juutinen concludes.